Out of the Bubble

 - Board Book Library — Reading to baby is a treat, as well as a bonding and learning experience.
 Building a library is fun and important.
 If your baby's doctor participates in the national child literacy program, Reach Out and Read, your baby will receive a free age-appropriate book at each well-child visit.
 When your baby is an infant, he/she will receive board books that are great because once they develop fine motor coordination, they can bturn the pages themselves.
 These durable books are targets for teething and drool, so be prepared to have them gummed-up and well-loved.
 We could go on and on with board book recommendations, but some of our favorites include Goodnight Moon, Counting Kisses, Little Fur Family, Big Red Barn, Goodnight Gorilla, 10 Minutes Till Bedtime, Mommy's Best Kisses, Guess How Much I Love You, First 100 Words, The Very Hungry Caterpillar, Dear Zoo, Brown Bear, Brown Bear, What Do You See?, Bear Wants More, Jamberry, Machines at Work, The Runaway Bunny, and The Snowy Day.

 - Sign Language — Babies learn to communicate via sign language before they verbalize.
 Teaching simple hand signals for more, drink, eat, play, and hurt can limit frustration and help you and your baby bond.
-An excellent all-in-one package is the Sign with Your Baby Kit which includes a How To DVD, Book, and Quick Reference Guide based upon American Sign Language.
+An excellent starter guide is Baby Sign Language Made Easy: 101 Signs to Start Communicating with Your Child Now which is based on American Sign Language.

 Activity and Play